Subscribe to our Magazine

 Diane Freeman gives answers for some of the top excuses people use for not getting on a bike.

-Diane Freeman, a Waterloo, ON, city councillor, like many, had a million excuses for why she didn’t want to ride her bike around town.
-But since she started riding, she simply can’t get her off of her bike.
+Diane Freeman, a Waterloo, ON, city councillor, had a million excuses for why she didn’t want to ride her bike around town.
+Like many people, bike commuting seemed too hard, too uncomfortable, or too impractical.
+But since she started riding, she finds it impossible to get her off of her bike.

-Here, Diane answers five of the top excuses people have for not riding their bikes:
+Here, Diane provides solutions to five of the top excuses people have for not riding their bikes:

 Excuse 1 “I need to look professional.”